gasagna/FANN.jl/README.md

 Note
 ----
-A minimal amount of the FANN library has been wrapped and most of the options arehave been left to the default value that the c library sets.
+A minimal amount of the FANN library has been wrapped and most of the options have been left to the default values that the c library sets.
 New features of this wrapper will be slowly added, as it is required.